-We are seeking to apply the principles detailed in this statement across relevant parts of the group but acknowledge it takes time to achieve consistent standards, especially overseas and within all of our supply chains.
+We are seeking to apply the principles detailed in this statement across all parts of the group, but acknowledge it takes time to achieve consistent standards, especially overseas and within all of our substantial and complex supply chains.

-In common with many companies operating in the construction industry, our supply chain is complex; there are often many tiers of suppliers between ISG (as the main contractor) and the source of the raw materials and labour we use.
+In common with many companies operating in the construction industry, and as the above figures confirm, our supply chain is complex.
+There are often many tiers of suppliers between ISG (as the main contractor) and the source of the raw materials and labour we use.

 Prevention of modern slavery within ISG and our supply chains

 ISG requires that all contractors, suppliers and other partners do not engage in any such practices, and do not knowingly themselves contract with third parties which do.

 ISG values require that it terminates business relations with any contractor or supplier found to be in serious or deliberate breach of anti-slavery and/or human trafficking obligations.
 Generally, we would only seek this ultimate sanction as a last resort, preferring to work with members of our supply chain to assist in the education and improvement process, where possible, and also in cases where relevant suppliers show a willingness to learn and improve.

 We are committed to providing a great place to work for our employees, and this is at the heart of our business strategy.
 We comply with local minimum age and wage laws and do not employ child labour.